 For anyone customer-facing, you know about the insane amount of tech available today.
 In 2022, it’s nearly 10,000 per the now-infamous Scott Brinker supergraphic.
 Every couple of years, the amount of options in the marketplace dramatically increases.

 We frequently work with clients who purchase promising technology to solve a problem.
-(Shameless plug: Our MarTech consulting services are the trick)
+(Shameless plug: Our sales and marketing tech consulting services are the trick)

 It’s just which kind … what was once CRMs and marketing automation platforms is now intent data, sales enablement, and content experiences.
 In a few years, who knows?